duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 The command above (`fleet discover`) will show a list of all the duckiebots reachable on your network.
 Leave this tool open, it will refresh automatically every second, so there is no need to manually restart it.
+You should see your duckiebot in a few minutes after you inserted your SD card and power on the robot.

 The list will look like the following.